Roll Over Beethoven | Chords + Lyrics

 | A7 (V) | A7 | D7 | D7 :||

-During the intro, we play using two stops, use a D chord here, no quick change, no extensions.
-Only the A is a dom7.
+For the intro, you’ll play two stops with just a D chord — no quick change or extensions.
+Only the A7 is a dominant seventh.

-The solo is the same as the verse but without a quick change.
-The same goes for the outro where we also get a D9 to finish it all.
+The solo follows the same chord progression as the verse, but without the quick change.
+The outro is also similar, finishing with a D9 chord.